usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 7a %}
 {% asset design-standards/fig_7a_90_degree_turn.gif alt="" %}
 {% figcaption %}
-<strong>90 degree turn.</strong> A 90 degree turn can be made from a 36 inches (915 mm) wide passage into another 36 inches (915 mm) passage if the depth of each leg is a minimum of 48 inches (1220 mm) on the inside dimensions of the turn.
+<p><strong>90 degree turn.</strong> A 90 degree turn can be made from a 36 inches (915 mm) wide passage into another 36 inches (915 mm) passage if the depth of each leg is a minimum of 48 inches (1220 mm) on the inside dimensions of the turn.</p>
 {% endfigcaption %}
 {% endfigure %}